In recent developments, the Defense Advanced Research Projects Agency (DARPA) unveiled its progress in developing a new program called Memex.

 Memex is equipped with trained professionals and a team of experts who use advanced technology in collaboration with private sector companies, most notably Information of Science and Technology Research (IST Research).
 IST Research supplies Memex with data and possible leads in tracing the human traffickers.

-The collaboration between IST Research and DARPA’s Memex has been successful, as the two are able to scan entire networks on Deep Web for any suspicious encryptions, activities, and abnormalities that would be seen by individuals promoting child pornography and human trafficking, who mostly communicate through encoded messages.
+The collaboration between IST Research and DARPA’s Memex has been successful, as the two are able to scan entire networks on Deep Web for any suspicious encryptions, activities, and abnormalities that would be seen by individuals promoting child exploitation and human trafficking, who mostly communicate through encoded messages.

 Memex is able to decode these messages, providing digital forensic evidence that strengthens law enforcement investigations.